realA10001986/Time-Circuits-Display/README.md

 The first step is to extract the zipped sound-pack (which is included in every [Release package](https://github.com/realA10001986/Time-Circuits-Display/releases)).
 It contains one file named "TCDA.bin".

-Next, head to the [Config Portal](#the-config-portal), click on "Update", select the "TCDA.bin" file in the _bottom_ file selector and click on *Upload*.
+Next, head to the [Config Portal](#the-config-portal), click on "Update & Upload", select the "TCDA.bin" file in the _bottom_ file selector and click on *Upload*.

 <details>
 <summary>Alternative way</summary>